Super-Protocol/docs/docs/cli/commands/orders/list.md

 Lists <a id="order"><span className="dashed-underline">orders</span></a> stored on the blockchain.

-This command displays a list of all orders and suborders, unless the `--my-account true` flag is specified.
+This command displays a list of all orders and suborders, unless the `--my-account` flag is set.

 ## Syntax